-Victor DeFilippis is an assistant scientist at the Vaccine and Gene Therapy Institute.
+Victor DeFilippis is an associate professor at the Vaccine and Gene Therapy Institute.
 After receiving his bachelor's degree from the University of Montana he received a Master's degree in Biology from Wayne State University.
 He completed his Ph.D. examining virus evolution at the University of California, Irvine.
 He conducted his postdoctoral work at the Vaccine and Gene Therapy Institute of OHSU.

 Gall BJ, DeFilippis VR.
 High-Throughput Screening for Identification of Novel Innate Immune Activators.
 Methods Mol Biol.2017;1656:183-193. doi: 10.1007/978-1-4939-7237-1_12.
 [PMID: 28808971]

 Pryke KM, Abraham J, Sali TM, Gall BJ, Archer I, Liu A, Bambina S, Baird J, Gough M, Chakhtoura M, Haddad EK, Kirby IT, Nilsen A, Streblow DN, Hirsch AJ, Smith JL, DeFilippis VR.
 A Novel Agonist of the TRIFPathway Induces a Cellular State Refractory to Replication of Zika,Chikungunya, and Dengue Viruses.
 MBio.
 2017 May 2;8(3). pii: e00452-17. doi:10.1128/mBio.00452-17.
 [PMID: 28465426]